LOVE THE TRAILS? Help out and

 Maps: New ones coming!

-Type: 1.5-2.5hr Mountain Loop An easy blue tour with some optional fun features along the way to play on.
+Type: 1.5-2.5hr Mountain Loop An easy blue tour with some optional fun features to test your skills along the way.

-Description: This is a very straightforward mountain ride with some great scenery, possibly some Golden Eagles and also a few things to play on, along the way...
+Description: This is a very straightforward mountain ride taking you up to 600m altitude, with some great scenery, possibly some Golden Eagles and also a few things to play on, along the way...
 The loop takes you up Glen Kendrum, down Glen Dubh and into Glen Dochart where you turn right onto the old railway line that takes you back southwards through Glen Ogle to Mhor 84.
 This is a top way to end your day with some grub in Mhor 84 before riding back to the car in Balquhidder.

 Length: 20km